Summer Art Camp –

 Teaching Artist Job Posting

-Teaching Artists will work with students and Guides at Harwood’s Summer Art Camp to offer in-depth skill building as well as opportunities for individual and creative exploration to campers.
-Each class will culminate in an exhibition or sharable documentation (short film or video, performance, visual arts display, etc).
-Teaching Artists will work closely with Guides and Lead Guide in the classroom and Harwood Administration outside of the classroom to provide a supportive, fun, safe and structured learning experience for the campers.
+Teaching Artists will work with students at Harwood’s Summer Art Camp to offer in-depth skill building as well as opportunities for individual and creative exploration to campers.
+Teaching Artists will provide a supportive, fun, safe and structured learning experience for the campers.

 REQUIREMENTS & PREFERENCES